HOW TO WORK YOUR CHEST AT HOME

 When I position myself upside down with my feet on the wall you can see that even though my body is facing down (as opposed to face up in an incline bench press), the arm positions of both exercises are the same.

-The Decline Pushup is the ideal way to target the upper chest if you don’t have access to equipment.
+Decline Push-ups are the ideal way to target the upper chest if you don’t have access to equipment.

 BEST BODYWEIGHT MIDDLE CHEST EXERCISE